Cycling74/min-api/doc/GuideToWritingObjects.md

 MIN_EXTERNAL(my_object);
 ```

 Note that the `object` which you are extending is itself specialized with the type of your class.
-This idiom provides a means of achieving [static polymorphism](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern#Static_polymorphism).
+This idiom provides a means of achieving [static polymorphism](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern#Static_polymorphism) which is important for efficiency in Min.

 ## Constructors